Epistemic Reject Option Prediction: Summary

 \begin{example} Consider the setting of Example~\ref{example:BLregression}.
 The three types of the uncertainties decompose as follows:

-Note that the aleatoric uncertainty $A(x,D)$ coincides with the true conditional risk $r^*(x)$, since noise variance $v(x)$ is assumed to be known in our example.
-To compare the accept-reject regions of the three reject-option predictors, refer to the following figures: \begin{itemize} \item \textbf{Aleatoric Predictor:} As shown in Figure~\ref{fig:aleatoricRejectOption}, this theoretical predictor with full knowledge of $p(x,y)$ uses aleatoric uncertainty, $r^*(x)=A(x,D)$, to define its rejection rule.
-Consequently, the rejection area consists of inputs with high inherent noise (i.e. high variance~$v(x)$). \item \textbf{Bayesian Predictor:} This predictor, illustrated in Figure~\ref{fig:BayesianRejectOpt}, bases its rejection on total uncertainty, $T(x,D)$.
-It rejects inputs that both have high aleatoric noise and are far from the training data. \item \textbf{Epistemic Predictor:} Shown in Figure~\ref{fig:EpistemicRejectOpt}, this predictor utilizes epistemic uncertainty, $E(x,D)$.
+Note that the aleatoric uncertainty $A_*(x,D)$ coincides with the conditional risk (i.e. true aleatoric uncertainty) $a_*(x)$, since noise variance $v(x)$ is assumed to be known in our example.
+To compare the accept-reject regions of the three reject-option predictors, refer to the following figures: \begin{itemize}[leftmargin=1.1em,itemsep=1pt] \item \textbf{Aleatoric:} As shown in Figure~\ref{fig:aleatoricRejectOption}, this theoretical predictor with full knowledge of $p(x,y)$ uses true aleatoric uncertainty, $a_*(x)=A(x,D)$, to define its rejection rule.
+Consequently, the rejection area consists of inputs with high inherent noise (i.e. high variance~$v(x)$). \item \textbf{Bayesian:} This predictor, illustrated in Figure~\ref{fig:BayesianRejectOpt}, bases its rejection on total uncertainty, $T_*(x,D)$.
+It rejects inputs that either have high aleatoric noise or are far from the training set or both happens. \item \textbf{Epistemic:} Shown in Figure~\ref{fig:EpistemicRejectOpt}, this predictor utilizes epistemic uncertainty, $E_*(x,D)$.
 Its rejection area contains inputs that are not reliably supported by the training data.
-Notably, this allows the predictor to accept inputs with high aleatoric uncertainty, provided its performance is comparable to that of the Bayes-optimal predictor.
-This acceptable performance gap is controlled by the rejection cost~$\delta$. \end{itemize}
+Notably, this allows the predictor to accept inputs with high aleatoric uncertainty, provided its performance is comparable to that of the Bayes-optimal predictor. \end{itemize}

 \end{example}